SSSantosh/RepData_PeerAssessment1/PA1_template.md

 This is done as follows:
 1. Group the data by the interval identifier.
 2. Find the mean of the steps for each identifier across all the days.
 3. Plot with interval on x-axis and the means on the y-axis.
-(The breaks are shown at intervals of 2 hours.)

 ```r